-By definition, a scoliosis is any lateral spinal curvature with a Cobb angle greater than 10°, although minor curvatures often require no treatment 1.
+By definition, scoliosis is any lateral spinal curvature with a Cobb angle >10° with terms including:

-In most instances, a scoliosis is obvious if severe.
+In most instances, scoliosis is obvious if severe.
 On examination, the Adams forward bend test (a clinical test for assessing scoliosis) may be positive where a rib hump forms on the side of the convexity.

 The majority (80%) of scolioses have not apparent underlying cause and are termed idiopathic 1.
 Scoliosis can also be broadly divided into being postural or structural.

-Postural or non-structural curves are flexible, that is they correct with lateral flexion towards the convexity of the scoliosis, and are not associated with segmentation abnormalities, rotational deformity or vertebral body wedging.
+Postural or non-structural curves are flexible, that is they correct with lateral flexion towards the convexity of scoliosis, and are not associated with segmentation abnormalities, rotational deformity or vertebral body wedging.
 Postural curves may become secondarily fixed over time, when osseous changes, ligamentous shortening and muscle atrophy occur.

 Structural curves are fixed and are the result of a wide variety of causes:

 - congenital scoliosis